School of Communications

 Work Area/Key Responsibilities

-His forthcoming book–The Machinic City: Media, Performance and Participation–will be published by Manchester University Press in early 2021.
-He is available to supervise multidisciplinary PhD projects in media and communication studies, with a particular interest in the impact of digital technologies in urban space and also the role of public play, participatory art interventions and artificial intelligence in the city.
+In his book The Machinic City: Media, Performance and Participation (Manchester University Press), Marcos investigates the potential of performance art to help us reflect on contemporary urban living and its assemblages of human and machine agency.
+He is available to supervise multidisciplinary PhD projects in media and communication studies, with a particular interest in the impact of digital technologies in urban space and also the role of public play, participatory art interventions, urban activism and artificial intelligence in the city.

 He also holds a BA in Architecture and City Planning (University of Sao Paulo, Brazil) and a BA in Digital Media Design and Production-First Class Honours (Letterkenny Institute of Technology).
 Marcos has previously worked as an architect and web designer and was an Editorial Board Member of the Platform Journal of Media and Communications (2010-2011).
 He is currently a member of the Media, Cities and Space ECREA section.

 Research interestsMarcos’s main research investigates the social and spatial impact of digital technologies in the contemporary mediated city.
 He has a particular interest in participatory art performances, interactive installations, public play interventions, urban activism and the impact of artificial intelligence and automation on urban life.
 Marcos has published academic papers on Internet studies, performance studies, interactive art installations and mixed reality.